Sew Steady Instructions - FAQ's

 Q: How soon will I receive my products?

 A: Our "Sew Steady Table" and cabinet inserts are custom made to order.
-Our standard lead time is two to three weeks.
+Our standard lead time is about three weeks.
 Call to confirm or inquire about expedited shipping.

 Q: When will I see the charge on my Credit Card?